Apollo3zehn/PureHDF/README.md

     blocks: new ulong[] { 3, 5, 2 }
 );

-var memorySelection = new HyperslabSelection(
+var memorySelection = new RegularHyperslabSelection(
     rank: 2,
     starts: new ulong[] { 2, 1 },
     strides: new ulong[] { 35, 17 },